djkiraly/EmbeddedAIChatv2/README.md

 **What gets installed:**
 - ✅ Node.js 20+ and all system dependencies
 - ✅ Complete application with production build
-- ✅ Systemd services for auto-start and management
+- ✅ Backend systemd service for auto-start and management
-- ✅ Nginx reverse proxy configuration
+- ✅ Nginx static file serving + API proxy configuration
 - ✅ SQLite database with proper schema
 - ✅ Security hardening and firewall setup
 - ✅ Log rotation and monitoring